Frequently Asked Questions

 I missed the survey and the open house.
 How can I weigh in?

 C-TRAN will continue public outreach in the coming months.
-That will include additional open house meetings in the spring and summer.
+That will include additional open house meetings and other opportunities to comment.

 When is this all happening?

 The feasibility study is expected to be complete later this year.
 After that, the C-TRAN Board of Directors will decide how – or if – to move forward with transit-oriented development.